-Few days back, I visited Shah Alam Market or Shah Alami Market in Lahore with one of my uncles to buy some antique artefacts.
+A few days back, I visited Shah Alam Market or Shah Alami Market in Lahore with one of my uncles to buy some antique artifacts.
 Shahalmi Market as called by the local people is one of the oldest and largest markets in the city of Lahore, Pakistan.
 It is located near the site of the “Shah-Almi Gate” that was burnt during the Indo-Pak riots in 1947 and no longer exists.

 I was walking through the narrow winding streets of this old bazaar, suddenly I got the sight of the beautiful magnificent minarets of Wazir Khan Masjid.
-I was stunned by its intricately embellishment and I started walking towards the mosque.
-After few minutes of walking, I reached at the entrance of the 17th century mosque.
+I was stunned by its intricate embellishment and I started walking toward the mosque.
+After a few minutes of walking, I reached the entrance of the 17th-century mosque.

-Entrance to Wazir Khan Mosque stands on a raised platform.
-Structure is built up of bricks fixed with lime.
-On the exteriors, mosque is richly decorated with kasha-kari tile work inspired by Persian Art.
-Entrance portal displays calligraphy with the Quranic verses and other Islamic inscriptions.
-It also features a muqarna that is a three dimensional decorative element of architecture.
-There is an Iwan on the entrance inspired by the architectural features of Timurid dynasty.
-On either side of the Iwan there are two balconies projecting outwards resting on the brackets.
+The entrance to Wazir Khan Mosque stands on a raised platform.
+The structure is built up of bricks fixed with lime.
+On the exterior, the mosque is richly decorated with Kasha-Kari tile work inspired by Persian Art.
+The entrance portal displays calligraphy with the Quranic verses and other Islamic inscriptions.
+It also features a muqarna which is a three-dimensional decorative element of architecture.
+There is an Iwan on the entrance inspired by the architectural features of the Timurid dynasty.
+On either side of the Iwan, there are two balconies projecting outwards resting on the brackets.

-After passing through the chamber, one reaches into the central courtyard.
-Floor of the courtyard is covered in bricks, inspired by Persian architecture.
+After passing through the chamber, one reaches the central courtyard.
+The floor of the courtyard is covered in bricks, inspired by Persian architecture.
 There is an ablution area lying in the courtyard.
-There lies the tomb of the Sufi saint syed Muhammad Ishaq Gazruni or Miran Badshah in the courtyard of the mosque.
+There lies the tomb of the Sufi saint Syed Muhammad Ishaq Gazruni or Miran Badshah in the courtyard of the mosque.
 Wazir Khan wanted to enclose the tomb so built the mosque around it.
-There are small rooms on either sides of the courtyard.
+There are small rooms on either side of the courtyard.

 It is also well-known for its detailed fresco work of Mughal traditional architecture.
-Different vivid colors such as white, blue, green, purple, orange and yellow have been used in the design.
-Various surfaces are embellished by beautiful motifs of flowers, cypress trees and grapevines, influenced by Persian design.
+Different vivid colors such as white, blue, green, purple, orange, and yellow have been used in the design.
+Various surfaces are embellished by beautiful motifs of flowers, cypress trees, and grapevines, influenced by Persian designs.

 This mosque comes on the list of UNESCO World Heritage.
 Some restoration work is being carried on in the mosque to conserve this magnificent architectural heritage.